USEPA/workshops/lessons/03_analyze_gis_data.md

 Some of the other packages I have used for various tasks have been:
 - [gdistance](https://cran.r-project.org/web/packages/gdistance/index.html): Provides tools for calculating distances across a grid.
 Computes things like cost distance, accumulate costs, shortest path, etc. The [vignette for gdistance](https://cran.r-project.org/web/packages/gdistance/vignettes/gdistance1.pdf) is a good place to start for an overview of the package.
-- [geosphere](https://cran.r-project.org/web/packages/geosphere/index.html): `geosphere` provides tools for spherical trigonometry and allows working directly with lattitude, longitude, and bearing.
+- [geosphere](https://cran.r-project.org/web/packages/geosphere/index.html): `geosphere` provides tools for spherical trigonometry and allows working directly with latitude, longitude, and bearing.
 For more, look at the [vignette](https://cran.r-project.org/web/packages/geosphere/vignettes/geosphere.pdf).
 - [SDMTools](https://cran.r-project.org/web/packages/SDMTools/index.html): This package provides functions to work with species distribution models.
-In addition though, it also has implementations of most of the metrics available in the venerable landsape ecology tool, [FRAGSTATS](http://www.umass.edu/landeco/research/fragstats/fragstats.html).
+In addition though, it also has implementations of most of the metrics available in the venerable landscape ecology tool, [FRAGSTATS](http://www.umass.edu/landeco/research/fragstats/fragstats.html).